kyma-project/kyma/docs/service-brokers/gcp-broker-service-classes/bigquery/docs/overview.md

 ---

 Google **BigQuery** is a serverless, highly scalable enterprise data warehouse designed to make all your data analysts productive at an unmatched price-performance.
-BigQuery allows you to capture and analyze data in real time using powerful streaming ingestion capability so that your insights are always current.
+BigQuery allows you to capture and analyze data in real time using powerful streaming ingestion capability so that your insights are always up to date.

 For more details, read the **Plans Details** document.